Occupy ICE: San Francisco, California

-A camp was created outside an ICE building in San Francisco, in July 2018.
-On July 3 protesters were witnessed blocking the driveway used by vehicles transporting detained individuals, with roughly 35 protesters claiming to not leave until the federal agency is abolished.
+A camp was created outside an ICE building in San Francisco in July 2018.
+On July 3, protesters were witnessed blocking the driveway used by vehicles transporting detained individuals, with roughly 35 protesters claiming to not leave until the federal agency is abolished.

 In the early hours of Monday, July 9, the camp was raided by the San Francisco Police Department.
 SFPD arrested 39 protesters, injuring several in the process.

-One year later on Tuesday July 30, 2019, the street in front of the ICE offices was again occupied by protesters advocating that ICE be abolished.
-A day long event billed as a block party became a tent encampment after dark.
-The encampment lasted until the early hours of the morning on August 1, 2019, when police arrested 18 persons including one youth, citing them for illegal lodging.
+One year later, on Tuesday, July 30, 2019, the street in front of the ICE offices was again occupied by protesters advocating that ICE be abolished.
+A daylong event billed as a block party became a tent encampment after dark.
+The encampment lasted until the early hours of the morning on August 1, 2019, when police arrested 18 persons, including one youth, citing them for illegal lodging.

 Philadelphia, Pennsylvania

-An ICE building in Philadelphia was seen as the site of a camp on July 2, with police acting quickly to disperse the protesters, causing some arrests and injuries.
+Outside of an ICE building in Philadelphia on July 2, there was a camp, and police acted quickly to disperse the protesters, arresting protesters and causing injuries.
 Confrontations between protesters and police continued for five days until the camp was finally raided and moved to City Hall.
-Protesters have raised demands that Philadelphia end its agreement with the federal government, to allow ICE to access to city police, court and prosecutorial records filed in the Preliminary Arraignment Reporting System (PARS).
+Protesters have raised demands that Philadelphia end its agreement with the federal government to allow ICE access to city police, court and prosecutorial records filed in the Preliminary Arraignment Reporting System (PARS).
 The city decided to end the PARS contract.

 Louisville, Kentucky

-Protesters began occupying the ICE offices in downtown on the morning of July 2 with 20 tents.
+Protesters began occupying the ICE offices in downtown Louisville on the morning of July 2 with 20 tents.
 Initially, they had barricaded the entrance/exit of the parking lot for the agency's detainee transport vans.
 About two hours after the barricade was erected, the Department of Homeland Security destroyed it and several of the tents.
-The protests continued for the whole day despite this, but protestors were forced to remain off of federally-owned property.
+The protests continued for the whole day despite this, but protestors were forced to remain off of federally owned property.
 As of July 7, 2018, protestors and counter-protestors were still present behind police barricades.

 On Thursday, July 19, Mayor Greg Fischer and Louisville Metro Police Department forced the removal of the protest.

 Atlanta, Georgia

-On July 2, it was reported that police threatened to arrest any protesters who didn't move, causing the protesters to move to a nearby private property.
-Police had previously claimed that protesters had thrown frozen water bottles and kicked officers, the previous day.
+On July 2 in Atlanta, it was reported that police threatened to arrest any protesters who didn't move, causing the protesters to move to a nearby private property.
+Police had previously claimed that protesters had thrown frozen water bottles and kicked officers the previous day.